 You can make this beefless stew in your Instant Pot (or any pressure cooker), and I'm including stovetop instructions, too, for folks who aren't as gadget-obsessed as I am.

-What I like about making Vegan Beef Stew in the Instant Pot is that I don't have to be there for most of the cooking process.
-You just do a quick sauté, right in the pot, then add everything else.
-Set it, and walk away.
+What I like about making vegan beef stew in the Instant Pot is that I don't have to be there for most of the cooking process.
+Just like on the stove top, you cook the whole dish in that single pot.

 Supper will be ready before you know it!

 Want to know more about the Instant Pot?
-Check out this post, which answers common question and includes some of my family's other favorite Instant Pot recipes.
+Check out this post, which answers common question and includes some of my family's other favorite vegan Instant Pot recipes.

 - 1 tablespoon olive oil - optional - you can water-fry, if you prefer